Skip to main content

 You must demonstrate that you have achieved one of the following:

-• A NSW Higher School Certificate (HSC) or its equivalent or
+• a NSW Higher School Certificate (HSC) or equivalent

-• A Certificate IV in Tertiary Preparation or its equivalent or
+• a Certificate IV in Tertiary Preparation or equivalent

-• A completed certificate IV or higher vocational qualification
+• a Certificate IV or higher vocational qualification.

 Note: